lanl/BEE/doc/poetry.md

 `curl -sSL https://raw.githubusercontent.com/sdispater/poetry/master/get-poetry.py | python`

-This will install Poetry to `~/.poetry/bin`, which should automatically prepended to your PATH by modifying your `~/.profile`, `~/.bash_profile`, and/or `~/.bashrc`.
+This will install Poetry to `~/.poetry/bin`, which should be automatically prepended to your PATH by modifying your `~/.profile`, `~/.bash_profile`, and/or `~/.bashrc`.
 If you are using a shell other than Bash, you will have to add it to your PATH manually.